The Crowley-Nordstr\"om invariants of $G_2$-Structures on Aloff--Wallach Spaces: Abstract

 \section{Abstract}

-We compute the $\bar{\nu}$-invariant of homogeneous nearly-parallel $G_2$-structures on Aloff--Wallach spaces $N_{k,l} = SU(3)/S^1_{k,l}$.
-Using Goette's formulas for the $\eta$-invariants of homogeneous spaces, we derive an explicit expression for $\bar{\nu}$ in terms of representation-theoretic data and show that for the two homogeneous nearly-parallel structures $\varphi^\pm$ on $N_{k,l}$ one has
+We study homogeneous $G_2$-structures on the Aloff--Wallach spaces $N_{k,l}=SU(3)/S^1_{k,l},$ and compute the Crowley--Nordstr\"om invariants associated to these structures.
+In the case where the first Pontryagin class is rationally trivial, we derive a new intrinsic formula for the $\xi$ invariant.
+Using Goette's expressions for the $\eta$ invariants of homogeneous spaces, we obtain explicit formulas for the invariants of homogeneous $G_2$-structures on $N_{k,l}$.
+In particular, we prove that